 Questions That Discriminate Based on Protected Categories

 Fair housing laws protect prospective and current tenants from discrimination based on sex, religion, race, color, disability, national origin, and family status.
-This puts a lot of seemingly innocent questions out of bounds, and landlords must use caution when interviewing prospective tenants not to ask questions that could be interpreted as probing into these areas.
+This puts a lot of seemingly innocent rental application questions out of bounds, and landlords must use caution when interviewing prospective tenants not to ask questions that could be interpreted as probing into these areas.
 The obligation continues throughout the tenant’s occupancy of the property and includes applying policies unequally or directing tenants to some homes but not showing them others.
 The questions a landlord asks and the words they use can give prospective and current tenants the impression that their landlord intends to discriminate against them based on one of the protected areas.

 Arrests and Convictions